AskPat 522 Episode Transcript

 There's a great interview I did with Brian Casel and you can find that at smartpassiveincome.com/session158.
 That was in session 158.
 Again, that URL is, and I highly recommend that you listen to this, especially if you have a service-based business, and you want to learn how to productize it.
 That is smartpassiveincome.com/session158.
 In that episode, Brian reveals a three-step process for productizing your service.
 Which means, if you're providing something, like, say for example, you are building websites for people, which is exactly what Brian did.
 He was able to productize that.
 That means being able to sell that as a package, essentially, with a particular outcome, a particular deliverable.
 The way that it is passive is that you are hiring other people to help create this for you, or creating tools to help really make this.
 To document the procedures and streamline the workflow so that you can hand it off to somebody else, so that you can just work with people and work on the marketing, and getting them to by this quote service from you, where really, it's just productized.
 It's such a cool solution to scaling the service-based business.
 So, you want to check that out, again, smartpassiveincome.com/session158.

 Rewinding a little bit, I want to talk a little bit more about this validation, this idea of, “Well, you have to talk to your audience.”
 Again, like I said: because you're just starting out and because your user base isn't as huge as other peoples', it gives you a great opportunity to actually have a deeper connection with these people, and to discover what their biggest pains and problems are.
-I go through this whole process in my upcoming book called Will It Fly?, get more information about that at willitflybook.com, but this research part, and discovering what those major pains and problems are, is a huge component, and then validating that.
+I go through this whole process in my upcoming book called Will It Fly?, get more information about that at willitflybook.com [This link leads to an Amazon affiliate link], but this research part, and discovering what those major pains and problems are, is a huge component, and then validating that.